dotnet/docs-aspire/docs/database/sql-server-integration.md

 #### Use inline delegates

-Also you can pass the `Action<SqlClientSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:
+Also you can pass the `Action<MicrosoftDataSqlClientSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:

 ```csharp
 builder.AddSqlServerClient(